Christopher D. Levendos

 Chris was previously executive vice president of Field Operations for Frontier Communications where he was responsible for service delivery across twenty-nine states.
 Prior to joining Frontier, Chris was an executive of Google Fiber (Alphabet), where he led Network Deployment and Operations and helped expand Google Fiber’s network operations from three cities to ten cities.

 Mr. Levendos also served as region president of New York City for Verizon, where he worked for twenty-six years.
 Prior to that he served as vice president of National Operations and supported Verizon’s annual capital program investments and operational process improvements.
 He joined New York Telephone as a field technician in Harlem in 1989, and served in positions of increasing responsibility in operations and engineering.
 While at Verizon, his teams led the planning, design and early build of Verizon’s fiber-to-the-home network across New York City.
 He helped lead a number of key operational innovations in fiber-optic deployment and holds two patents.

 After super-storm Sandy, Chris led the recovery effort of Verizon’s wireline infrastructure in Lower Manhattan, converting the entire local distribution system to fiber-optic based infrastructure within six months.

-Chris is a native New Yorker who proudly serves on the boards of the Regional Planning Association (RPA), the steering committee for the Association for a Better New York (ABNY) and is a member of the President’s Leadership Council at Stevens Institute of Technology.
+Chris proudly serves on the board of the Regional Planning Association (RPA) and as a member of the President’s Leadership Council at Stevens Institute of Technology.

 Chris holds a bachelor’s degree in history from the State University of New York at Plattsburgh, where he was a member of the Phi Alpha Theta Historical Honor Society.
 Chris also received a master’s degree in urban planning from New York University and a master’s degree in telecommunications management from Stevens Institute of Technology.